spoo-bar/cosmy-wasmy/README.md

 Once an account has been created, you can do the following actions

-* Request funds from faucet (if it has been set up)
+* Request funds from faucet (if [@cosmjs/faucet](https://www.npmjs.com/package/@cosmjs/faucet) compatible faucet has been set up)
-* Copy address
+* Copy address to clipboard

     The address is derived from prefix from the current active chain config

-* Copy mnemonic or seed phrase
+* Copy mnemonic or seed phrase to clipboard
 * Delete the account from vscode

     The address and funds persists on-chain.
-You can always reimport it again

-* Open in Block Explorer (if it has been set up)
+* Open in Block Explorer (if `accountExplorerLink` has been set up for currently active chain)

 If you see an account balance as `NaN`, it probably means your RPC endpoint is not reachable.
 Ensure the endpoint is reachable and run `cosmy-wasmy.refreshAccount` to fetch the account balances.